natematias/governing-human-algorithm-behavior/README.md

 ### Grading
-I use the following grading scale, derived from Matt Salganik's grading practices.
+I use the following grading scale.
 All grades are final.
 There will not be any make-up or extra credit assignments offered.
 Per university procedures, I will only give a grade of A+ in exceptional circumstances.

 Letter Grade	Numeric Grade